reanimate-school/2024-reanimate.school/content/details.md

 These tools have not only streamlined the development process but also expanded the creative possibilities by enabling a diverse range of creators, including artists and designers without formal coding backgrounds, to bring their visions to life.
 This democratization of game development is accelerating time to market, allowing studios to gather player feedback earlier, and thereby enhancing game quality through real-world testing; as covered by our featured case studies of successful games that exemplify the impact of these modern methodologies on both the development workflow and the end product.

 Join us as we trace the evolution from intricate code lines to expansive creative leaps, exploring how the advancement of development tools has transformed the way games are made and expanded the very horizons of the gaming industry.

+# Memoirs of an Accidental Digital Antiquarian
+## Jimmy Maher

+I started my website The Digital Antiquarian just over thirteen years ago now, having no idea what it would eventually turn into or how big a space in my life it would come to fill.
+In this talk, I'll tell how a curiosity about one old game called The Oregon Trail and an uncertainty about what I wanted to do next in life turned into an extended ramble through 25 years of gaming history (and counting).
+More importantly, I'll share some of the lessons I've learned along the way, about how we received games back in the day versus how they appear to us today on websites like mine, and how we can balance the pull of nostalgia with the more critical perspective that we need to be able to adopt if we're to call ourselves true cultural historians.
+I'll tell how my personal history with games, dating back to the days of the Atari VCS, informs what I write, as well as the places where I'm careful *not* to let it fill too much.
+And finally, I'll mount my favorite hobby horse to tell you why I believe that anyone who is interested in writing about games as a cultural phenomenon should nourish a broad range of interests, both in the interest of doing better work and in that of living a better life, and why loving games too much or too exclusively could actually be detrimental to both.

 # Haunted Vertices and Low Poly Frights – PS1 Aesthetic as Zombie Media, Hauntology, and Glitch Horror